minond/site/posts/1531094894-adt-type-meaning.md

 res3: scala.util.Either[String,Number] = Right(Number(42.0))
 ```

+Notice the continuous use of the `Number` type constructor.
+Because `Number` is
+both a `Token` and an `Expr`, we are able to use it throughout the whole
+process of evaluation, and all in a way where the compiler is there to help us.

 ## Conclusion

 Class hierarchies and ADTs are nothing new.
 We could represent the very same
 hierarchy in another language, and keep most of our signatures the same as
 well.
 The same could be said about ADTs.
-What's interesting about this is the
+What's distinguishing about this is
-combination of the two, where we are able to represent the flow of data as data
+the combination of the two, allowing us to able to represent the flow of data
-structures and do so in a way where the type system has the ability to help us
+as data structures and do so in a way where the type system has the ability to
 ensure we're handling all of the possible cases.

 In addition, we are able to reuse types where it makes sense to do so.
 The